-It’s one of the oldest cars in an old line-up, but the Mitsubishi Pajero’s staying power is quite astonishing.
+It’s one of the oldest cars in an old line-up, but the Mitsubishi Pajero’s luck has finally run out.

-The company announced last year that the Mitsubishi Pajero – also known as the Shogun in other countries – would leave the Japanese market that it had served for so long, and evidence increasingly suggests that the big wagon will be replaced by a more road-ready large SUV.
+The company announced in 2018 that the Mitsubishi Pajero – also known as the Shogun in other countries – would leave the Japanese market that it had served for so long, but exports would continue.

-It was given an update for Australia late last year, with a simplified 2020 line-up now comprising of the base-model GLX at $53,990 and the upper-spec GLS at $59,490, the latter getting a Rockford Fosgate 12-speaker premium audio system.
+The Pajero was given an update for Australia for 2020, with a simplified 2020 line-up now comprising of the base-model GLX at $53,990 and the upper-spec GLS at $59,490, the latter getting a Rockford Fosgate 12-speaker premium audio system.

 Other tweaks as part of this update include the addition of an auto high-beam function, HID headlamps with auto-levelling and headlamp washers as standard to the GLX model.